gu-fan/riv.vim/doc/riv_todo.rst

 1. Temlates:

-   A. A basic templates for each file in project.
+   A. A shortcut to create basic templates for each file in project.
       shows parent index / index and file: create/modified date for index, only show parent index and file. for root , only show file.